nehathorat18/90DaysOfDevOps/2026/day-02/linux-architecture-notes.md

 ## What systemd Does and Why It Matters

 systemd is basically a system daemon that runs background processes.
-It manages everything from hardware devices to network connections, controls when programs run, and even handles system logs.
+It manages everything from hardware devices to network connections, controls when programs run and even handles system logs.

 ---